digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 A `Namespaced` installation allows you to `backup` and `restore` at the `namespace` level only.
 In other words, the backup is meant to protect a set of applications that are bound to a namespace that you own.
 This is how a `BackupPlan` and the corresponding `Backup` CRD works.
 You cannot mutate those CRDs in other namespaces, they must be created in the same namespace where the application to be backed up is located.

 On the other hand, a `Cluster` type installation is not scoped or bound to any namespace or a set of applications.
-You define cluster type backups via the `ClusterBackupPlan` and `ClusterBackup` CRDs.
-Cluster type backups are a little bit more flexible, in the sense that you are not tied to a specific namespace or set of applications to backup and restore.
-You can perform backup/restore operations for any namespace or resource, regardless if you're the owner or not (requires elevated privileges).
+You define cluster type backups via the `Cluster` prefixed `CRDs`, like: `ClusterBackupPlan`, `ClusterBackup`, etc. Cluster type backups are a little bit more flexible, in the sense that you are not tied to a specific namespace or set of applications to backup and restore.
+You can perform backup/restore operations for multiple namespaces and applications at once, including `PVs` as well (you can also backup `etcd` databased content).

 In order to make sure that TVK application `scope` and `rules` are followed correctly, `TrilioVault` is using an `Admission Controller`.
 It `intercepts` and `validates` each `CRD` that you want to push for `TVK`, before it is actually created.
 In case TVK application scope is not followed, the admission controller will reject CRD creation in the cluster.

-Another important thing to consider and remember is that a TVK `License` is scope specific.
+Another important thing to consider and remember is that a TVK `License` is application scope specific.
 In other words, you need to generate one type of license for either a `Namespaced` or a `Cluster` type installation.

 `Namespaced` vs `Cluster` TVK application scope - when to use one or the other?
 It all depends on the use case.
 For example, a `Namespaced` scope is a more appropriate option when you don't have access to the whole Kubernetes cluster, only to specific namespaces and applications.
 Most of the cases you want to protect only the applications tied to a specific namespace that you own.
-On the other hand, a cluster scoped installation type works at the global level, meaning it can trigger backup/restore operations for any namespace or resource from a Kubernetes cluster.
+On the other hand, a cluster scoped installation type works at the global level, meaning it can trigger backup/restore operations for any namespace or resource from a Kubernetes cluster (including `PVs` and the `etcd` database).

 To summarize:

-- If you are a cluster administrator, then you will most probably want to perform `cluster` level `operations` like : `ClusterBackupPlan`, `ClusterBackup`, `ClusterRestore`, etc.
+- If you are a cluster administrator, then you will most probably want to perform `cluster` level `operations` via corresponding CRDs, like: `ClusterBackupPlan`, `ClusterBackup`, `ClusterRestore`, etc.
-- If you are a regular user, then you can perform `namespaced` only `operations` like: `BackupPlan`, `Backup`, `Restore`, etc.
+- If you are a regular user, then you will usually perform `namespaced` only operations (application centric) via corresponding CRDs, like: `BackupPlan`, `Backup`, `Restore`, etc.

-The `interface` is very similar or uniform when comparing the two types: `Cluster` vs `non-Cluster` prefixed `CRDs`.
-So, if you're familiar with one type, it's very straightforward to use the counterpart.
+The application interface is very similar or uniform when comparing the two types: `Cluster` vs `non-Cluster` prefixed `CRDs`.
+So, if you're familiar with one type, it's pretty straightforward to use the counterpart.

-`Starter Kit` relies on the `"Cluster"` type installation for `TVK`, so all examples from this tutorial rely on the `Cluster` prefixed CRD definitions.

 For more information, please refer to the [TVK CRDs](https://docs.trilio.io/kubernetes/architecture/apis-and-command-line-reference/custom-resource-definitions-application-1) official documentation.